basho-labs/ricon_operations_lab/labs/lab7.md

 <!-- TODO: Rewrite these instructions with the knowledge of the basho/centos-6.7 box. -->

 Setting up a good monitoring solution is an enormous piece of operating a good Riak installation.
 This probably isn't the first time you've heard something like this, and I will be shocked if it's the last.
 Here.
-I'll make sure that won't be the last you've head of it; Setting up a good monitoring solution is an enormous piece of operating a good Riak installation.
+I'll make sure that won't be the last you've heard of it; Setting up a good monitoring solution is an enormous piece of operating a good Riak installation.

-In this lab, we'll be using the [Zabbix Monitoring tool][zabbix] to set up a Zabbix Server on our 'app' node and Zabbix Agents on our Riak nodes, and see exactly how much effort it takes to get basic monitoring up and running.
+In this lab, we'll be using the [Zabbix Monitoring tool][zabbix] to set up a Zabbix Server on our _app_ node and Zabbix Agents on our Riak nodes, and see exactly how much effort it takes to get basic monitoring up and running.

+We've chosen Zabbix for this lab, primarily because it will run locally on our _app_ nodes.
+It's a **very** good choice to look closely at your needs and options before choosing a monitoring solution.
+Hosted platforms such as [Datadog][datadog] and [New Relic][new_relic] will often serve production-level requirements much better than a local solution.

+<br /><br />

-We're going to spend a lot of time on the app node, **<span style="font-family:monospace">tmux</span>**ing into other nodes, and performing setup that way.
-We're going to want root permissions, so once we have the **<span style="font-family:monospace">vagrant ssh</span>** session up, go ahead and enter a **<span style="font-family:monospace">su -</span>** session entering the password 'vagrant',
+We're going to spend a lot of time on the app node, **<span style="font-family:monospace">tmux</span>**ing into other nodes, so make sure you're ssh'd into the _app_ node, and are running with elevated permissions.

 **<span style="font-family:monospace">vagrant ssh app</span>**
 **<span style="font-family:monospace">su -</span>**